timminator/VideOCR/README.md

 ## Usage (CLI version)

+There are two CLI versions available, the CLI Standalone version is recommended.
 If you downloaded the 7zip file, unzip it to your desired location and open a terminal in there.
 Afterwards you can run the following command:

 ```
 .\videocr.exe -h
 ```

-### Example usage:
+### Example usage (Standalone version):
 ```
-.\videocr.exe --paddleocr_path "Path\to\paddleocr.exe" --video_path "Path\to\your\video\example.mp4" --output "Path\to\your\desired\subtitle\location\example.srt" --lang en --time_start "18:40" --use_gpu true --use_angle_cls true
+.\videocr.exe --video_path "Path\to\your\video\example.mp4" --output "Path\to\your\desired\subtitle\location\example.srt" --lang en --time_start "18:40" --use_gpu true --use_angle_cls true
 ```
 More info about the arguments can be found in the parameters section further down.